j-oshi/Spotify-connect/README.md

 ## Use app
 Log into site, and go to the module page and check if the Spotify Artist Finder module is enable.<br >
 Enable if disabled.<br >
-go to the configuration page.
+Go to the configuration page.
 Media => Spotify Artist Info.<br >
 In the Spotify Artist Info page, use autocomplete to search for artist.
-Add artist to list by clicking on submit button.<br >
+Add artist to the list by clicking on the submit button.<br >
-Maximum of 20 artist can be added to the list.<br >
+A maximum of 20 artist can be added to the list.<br >
 Go to the front end to view the selected artist display.<br >